-Financial instruments
+(t) Financial instruments

-CICA Section 3855 prescribes when a financial instrument is to be recognized on the balance sheet and at what amount.
-It also specifies how financial instrument gains and losses are to be recognized and presented.
+Financial assets and liabilities are measured at fair value upon their initial recognition.
+Subsequent measurement is based on either fair value or amortized cost, depending upon the classification.
 All financial instruments have been classified into one of the following five categories: 1) held-to-maturity; 2) loans and receivables; 3) other financial liabilities; 4) available-for-sale; and 5) held-for-trading.

-- Cash and cash equivalents, and short-term investments are classified as held-for-trading and are measured at fair value with changes in fair value recognized in net income. - Trade and interest receivable, due from related parties and refundable deposits are classified as loans and receivables and are measured at amortized cost using the effective interest method. - Accounts payable and accrued liabilities, obligations under capital lease and liabilities of discontinued operations are classified as other financial liabilities and are measured at amortized cost using the effective interest method.
+- Cash and cash equivalents, and short-term investments are classified as held-for-trading and are measured at fair value with changes in fair value recognized in net income. - Trade and interest receivable, due from related parties and refundable deposits are classified as loans and receivables and are measured at amortized cost using the effective interest method. - Accounts payable, obligations under capital lease and liabilities of discontinued operations are classified as other financial liabilities and are measured at amortized cost using the effective interest method.